MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexDescription`

 A description to include in the index.
 E.g. My custom MAKES index build.
+Defaults to null.

 `--MaxStringLength`

 The maximum string length for all entity attributes.
-All strings over the maximum string length will be truncated
+All strings over the maximum string length will be truncated.
+Defaults to 2,147,483,647.

 `--IntersectionCountThresholdForPreCompute`

 The attribute value intersections threshold for pre-computing look up tables.
 Use this value to tune index build time performance, run time performance, and index size.
 The higher the value, the smaller index size and slower run-time performance will be.
 The lower the value, the larger index size and faster run-time performance will be.
+Defaults to 100,000

 ## CompileGrammarLocal command